-We are happy to provide you with a list of lodging options located within walking distance.
+We are happy to provide you with a list of lodging options located within walking or short driving distance.
 We are about a 20 minute drive from town which has lots of other lodging options and everything else you'd expect in a town.

 Build a Yew Wood Bow

 Select a yew wood stave

 You will choose a stave from those we have on hand that have been split and seasoned in preparation.
 These staves are harvested with respect from local forests.
 Ideal trees split near the base and create multiple leaders.
 This allows a leader to be harvested without killing the whole tree.
 These often have one side that are clear from branches, which means less knots to work around.
 Branches are also harvested if the tree is large enough.
 Every stave offered in the workshops has solid bow potential.
 Teaching includes how to work around individual characteristics presented.

 Processing starts with debarking the stave using knives and scrapers.
 Once through the outer bark and cambium the outer sapwood is revealed.
 On this you will draw the outline for your bow.
 Using a hatchet, wood is removed to the rough outline.
 The next step is using a ferrier`s rasp to work down until a long tillering string can be put on.